veerendra2/raspberrypi-homeserver/services/databases/README.md

     - db_password
 ```
 ### Network
-`docker-stack.yml` stack create `databases_internal` network which has `attachable: true`, i.e. services can attach to this network to communicate to databases.
+[`networks.yml`](../traefik/networks.yml) stack creates `network_databases` network which has `attachable: true`, i.e. services can attach to this network to communicate to databases.
 Databases are reachable with their service names
 ```bash
 $ docker service ls
 ID             NAME                      MODE         REPLICAS   IMAGE                                                 PORTS